rgeraldporter/inquiry-monad/README.md

 Some mini-projects will be included soon in this document to give practical examples of use.
 Where possible I will include links directly to a [Glitch](https://glitch.com) project so you may remix the code and play with the API.

  * [Birds Around Me](https://glitch.com/edit/#!/local-birds?path=server.js:70:1) - reads a user's GPS position, and retrieves birds reported to [eBird](https://ebird.org/) via eBird API.
 Inquiry is used to then answer a series of questions about the data.
+ * [Inquiry Weather Example](https://glitch.com/edit/#!/weather-checker?path=server.js:91:6) - reads the current weather forecast from Environment Canada for various places and answers some questions about results.

 ## Inquiry process types